kingsdigitallab/alice-thornton/docs/github.md

 ## How can I interact with the files on github?

-Here are four options, from the most simple to the most advanced.
+Listed below are four options, ranging from the most straightforward to the most advanced.
 If you are new to github, try option 1 first and move to option 2 it is too limiting.
 If you have experience with coding environments, option 4 might be preferred.

 ### 1. Github.com website

 The github.com site lets you search, browse and edit html, markdown or json files and save your changes immediatelly.
 You don't need to download anything and the changes occur directly on the cloud.

+The editorial documentation contains an [illustrative walkthrough of the editorial workflow on Github](content-editing.md#how-to-edit-a-markdown-file).

 ### 2. Desktop Git clients

 In this option and the following ones you copy the cloud repository locally (i.e. on your machine), modify the files with the editors of your choice, and share the modified files back to the cloud.

-The editorial workflow works like this:
+The git editorial workflow works like this:
-1. clone: a one-off initial download of a github repository to your machine
+1. **clone**: a one-off initial download of a github repository to your machine
-2. pull: any subsequent download (to receive changes made by others)
+2. **pull**: any subsequent download (to receive changes made by others)
 3. edit: the files using your favourite desktop editors
-4. commit: to save change files to your local copy of the repository
+4. **commit**: to save change files to your local copy of the repository
-5. push: to upload your local repository back to the cloud
+5. **push**: to upload your local repository back to the cloud
 6. iterate from step 2

-Step 1, 2, 4 and 5 can be done with one of those free desktop Git applications:
+Steps 1, 2, 4 and 5 can be done with one of those free desktop Git applications:

 * https://desktop.github.com/
 * https://www.sourcetreeapp.com/